Pvt. Joseph Donald Lajzer

 Again, his fellow POWs convinced Joe to go up to the officer and request a break.
 Joe again approached the officer and in his gutter Japanese asked for a break.
 When the officer did not respond a second time, Joe began to curse in Polish and English.
 The officer looked at him and said in perfect English that Joe was right and that the men deserved a break.
 Joe felt pretty silly.

 When the officer got done talking, Joe asked him where he had learned to speak English.
 As it turned out, the officer had been educated at a university in Pittsburgh, Pennsylvania.
 He told Joe he returned to Japan to visit his mother and father and that the Japanese government would not let him out of the country.

 Later in the day a American sergeant escaped.
 During the escape a Japanese soldier had been killed.
 The Japanese had forty Filipinos and seven GIs lined up.
 A Japanese lieutenant had a hat with 22 pieces of paper in it.
 He came up to Joe and the POWs he was with and told each man to pullout a sheet of paper.
 Three sheets of paper had "Xs" on them.
 He told them that the men who pulled out the sheets with the "Xs" would be killed.
 Another lieutenant, who went to the school in the U. S. came by and asked what was going on, when he found out, he said to the first Japanese officer that Joe and the other POWs had been with him and would not be executed.

-detail until September 8th when the POWs were
+on the detail until September 8 when the POWs

-sent to Cabanatuan which had opened to replace
+were sent to Cabanatuan which had opened to

 work was sped